TallKite/linnstrument-firmware/README.md

 This is handy, as 41 notes per octave would not otherwise fit on a single row.
 But with half that, you get at least an octave per row on a 200-pad instrument.
 Luckily, you typically only want the odds or evens at the same time on the same string/row anyway, as explained on the kite guitar website.

-# Install
-Follow the [standard directions](https://www.rogerlinndesign.com/support/support-linnstrument-update-software), but replace the `.bin` file in the updater bundle with the one found in the Releases section of this project.

-WARNING: this method deletes your Linnstrument's settings and calibration (for now).

-If you're not on mac or windows but gnu/linux, you can still do it using `arduino-cli`, or by cloning this project, opening it in Arduino IDE
-(following the Dev section below), and hitting "Upload" - no coding or command line required.

 # Kite Guitar Mode
 - Enables skip fretting (column offset of 2)